jacobsmith/sample_app/README.md

-#RoR Tutorial: sample application
+#Thank The Teacher

-This is the sample application for Michael Hartl's RoR tutorial.
+Code based on sample application for Michael Hartl's RoR tutorial.